epicenteredresearch/epicenteredresearchwebsite/content/pace/birthsize/secondary_sitespecific.md

 +	**Ancestry (optional)**: We will first run models adjusting for self-reported ancestry.
 We will then run models stratified by major ethnic groups (ie. European, African, Asian…).
 Within each major ethic group, additional adjustment for ethnic background is optional (ie. country, GWAS PCs, etc).
 +	**Selection factors (optional)**: If your study design includes an enrichment of cases of some condition, please include the case-control variable, or discuss with us.
 + **Pregnancy complications**: Include a separate indicator variable for each pregnancy complication.
-+	**Meanlog2oddsContamination**: Adjusting for the contamination score, which is output by the the `EDAresults` function.
++	**Meanlog2oddsContamination**: Adjusting for the contamination score, which is output by the the `ExploratoryDataAnalysis` function.
 See below how to add this variable to your dataset

 ## Data Checking